-Joachim Low Reportedly Decides to Honour Germany Contract After World Cup Exit
+Joachim Low Decides to Honour Germany Contract After World Cup Exit

-Joachim Low Reportedly Decides to Honour Germany Contract After World Cup ExitJuly 3, 2018
+Joachim Low Decides to Honour Germany Contract After World Cup ExitJuly 3, 2018

-Joachim Low has reportedly decided to remain as Germany manager following their premature exit from the 2018 World Cup.
+Joachim Low has decided to remain as Germany manager following their premature exit from the 2018 World Cup.

-According to Bild's Christian Falk (h/t MailOnline's Michael Searles), Low will see out the contract he signed the month prior to the tournament, which will keep him in charge of Germany until 2022, after taking some time to make a decision on his future.
+Germany confirmed Low will carry on in his role, seeing out the contract he signed the month prior to the tournament, which will keep him in charge of Germany until 2022, after taking some time to make a decision on his future.

 Die Mannschaft were beaten by Mexico and South Korea in Russia, condemning them to their first group-stage exit at a World Cup since 1938.